-The Nutrition, Diet and Lifestyle research theme of the NIHR Cambridge Biomedical Research Centre (BRC) is hosted by the MRC Epidemiology Unit and led by Prof Nick Wareham.
+The Nutrition, Obesity, Metabolism and Endocrinology research theme of the NIHR Cambridge Biomedical Research Centre (BRC) is co-hosted by the MRC Epidemiology Unit and co-led by Prof Sadaf Farooqi and Prof Nita Forouhi.

 Our objectives are: